-Along with all of our department faculty (both MDs and PhDs), and psychiatry residents, our interns are considered essential personnel.
+Along with all of our department faculty (both MDs and PhDs) and psychiatry residents, our interns are considered essential personnel.
 We have ample resources for assessment and psychotherapy to be conducted via telemedicine on site.
 Trainees are required to be on site in order to have immediate access to faculty supervisors and support should the need arise.
 All non-clinical meetings and supervision can be accessed off site.
 In the case of a hospital-based rotation, all patients are screened for COVID-19 and interns will not see patients who are suspected to be or have been confirmed to be positive for COVID-19.
 Personal protective equipment (PPE) is provided to all medical center personnel and everyone is expected to wear a mask, use hand sanitizer/disinfectant, take and report their temperature daily, and be attentive to social distancing protocols.

-COVID-19 drive-up testing is available throughout the state of Ohio.
+COVID-19 testing is available throughout the state of Ohio.
 COVID-19 testing is available at OSUWMC with a physician’s order which can be obtained through Employee Health, a personal physician, or through reporting channels available to all employees.
 At the time of this writing, quarantine requirements are no longer in place.
 However, depending on the epidemiology of the pandemic, these requirements can change.
 Previously, all individuals entering Ohio were required to quarantine for two weeks.
 Applicants who match with our program will be kept informed of any changes in quarantine requirements by the Director of Clinical Training.
 If a trainee is required to quarantine due to COVID-19 exposure and if the intern is able to continue to work remotely, their time out of the office will not affect their sick or vacation time.